FreeCAD/FreeCAD-documentation/wiki/Source_code_management.md

 ## Git development process

-{{VeryImportantMessage|Never develop on your local ''master'' branch.
+**Never develop on your local ''master'' branch.
 Instead, create a local branch for development, and then merge this local branch to the upstream master branch through a pull request.
-Please read [https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell Git Branching], [https://book.git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging Basic Branching and Merging], and [https://git-scm.com/book/en/v2/GitHub-Contributing-to-a-Project GitHub - Contributing to a project] to learn more.}}
+Please read [https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell Git Branching], [https://book.git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging Basic Branching and Merging], and [https://git-scm.com/book/en/v2/GitHub-Contributing-to-a-Project GitHub - Contributing to a project] to learn more.**

 <img alt="" src=images/FreeCAD_git_branches_workflow.svg  style="width:800px;"> *Generic workflow to develop code for FreeCAD using `git*; the main repository is forked online and cloned to an offline computer (0); new branches (1) are used to commit local changes and additions to the code (2); the branches are rebased to the latest online code (3), and then are pushed to the remote repository (4); then a pull request is created in order to merge the code into the main repository (5).
 Then the personal clone is updated with the new master code (a); this updated master is also pushed to the remote repository (b) in order to have the same code both online and offline.`